 Tuberculous meningitis is an infection of the meninges caused by M. tuberculosis.
 Early diagnosis and treatment improves the prognosis.

 Differentiation from acute bacterial meningitis may be difficult.
-If in any doubt, treat for both conditions cerebral oedema. > hemi/quadriplegia.
+If in any doubt, treat for both conditions.

 Complications may be acute or long term: